William I of the Netherlands: Return

 After Napoleon's defeat at Leipzig (October 1813), the French troops retreated to France from all over Europe.
 The Netherlands had been annexed to the French Empire by Napoleon in 1810.
 But now city after city was evacuated by the French occupation troops.
 In the ensuing power vacuum a number of former Orangist politicians and former Patriots formed a provisional government in November 1813.
 Although a large number of the members of the provisional government had helped drive out William V 18 years earlier, it was taken for granted that his son would have to head any new government.
 They also agreed it would be better in the long term for the Dutch to restore him themselves, rather than have the Great Powers impose him on the country.
 The Dutch population were pleased with the departure of the French, who had ruined the Dutch economy, and this time welcomed the prince.

-After having been invited by the Triumvirate of 1813, on 30 November 1813 William disembarked from HMS Warrior and landed at Scheveningen beach, only a few yards from the place where he had left the country with his father 18 years before, and on 6 December the provisional government offered him the title of King.
+After having been invited by the Triumvirate of 1813, on 30 November 1813 William disembarked from HMS Warrior and landed at Scheveningen beach, only a few yards from the place where he had left the country with his father 18 years before, and on 6 December the provisional government offered him the title of king.
 William refused, instead proclaiming himself "Sovereign Prince of the Netherlands".
 He also wanted the rights of the people to be guaranteed by "a wise constitution".

-The constitution offered William extensive (almost absolute) powers.
-Ministers were only responsible to him, while a unicameral parliament (the States General) exercised only limited power.
+The constitution offered William extensive, nearly absolute powers: ministers were only responsible to him, while a unicameral parliament (the States General) exercised only limited power.
 He was inaugurated as sovereign prince in the New Church in Amsterdam on 30 March 1814.
 In August 1814, he was appointed Governor-General of the former Austrian Netherlands and the Prince-Bishopric of Liège (more or less modern-day Belgium) by the Allied Powers who occupied that country, ruling them on behalf of Prussia.
 He was also made Grand Duke of Luxembourg, having received that territory in return for trading his hereditary German lands to Prussia and the Duke of Nassau.
-The Great Powers had already agreed via the secret Eight Articles of London to unite the Low Countries into a single kingdom.
-It was believed that a united country on the North Sea would help keep France in check.
+The Great Powers had already agreed via the secret Eight Articles of London to unite the Low Countries into a single kingdom, it was believed that this would help keep France in check.
 With the de facto addition of the Austrian Netherlands and Luxembourg to his realm, William had fulfilled his family's three-century dream of uniting the Low Countries.